Let’s get one thing straight:

 Indeed, he ain’t.
 Not any more, at least.

-In UNFORGIVEN, the Stranger character has been rewrought by director/star Eastwood (and writer David Webb Peoples) from a nihilist into a pacifist.
+In UNFORGIVEN, the Stranger character has been rewrought from a nihilist into a pacifist, by director/star Eastwood and writer David Webb Peoples (from his original story called The Cut Whore Killings).
 Munny, incessantly maintaining that his dear, departed wife “cured him of evil” (whilst seemingly trying to convince himself of it), is not so much a departure from the Man With No Name (the laconic loner with the steely confidence and steady gunhand), as an in-depth examination of what has become of him.

 The world at large, seeing Clint in Western garb, thought it obvious we would be viewing a character branded like cattle-iron into our psyches.
 Instead, as critic Richard Corliss notes, “UNFORGIVEN took its time in letting you watch Clint turn into Clint.”
 (Though Clint has been physically beaten on film before – FISTFUL, FOR A FEW DOLLARS MORE, HANG ‘EM HIGH, DIRTY HARRY, EVERY WHICH WAY BUT LOOSE, et al – the sight of him in UNFORGIVEN, crawling out of a saloon on his belly like a cur, under the heel of a vicious sheriff, was more humiliating than any previous drubbing, as his trampled character offered no hint of retribution.
 In a Clint Movie – that’s just not on!)